Is pumpkin safe during pregnancy?

 Pumpkin seeds are especially beneficial for expecting mothers.
 They contain high amounts of protein, zinc, and other vitamins.
 They are thought to reduce cholesterol to safe levels.
 One gram of pumpkin seed protein contains an amount of Tryptophan equivalent to a glass of milk.
 These seeds supply lots of magnesium, manganese, phosphorous and phytosterols that improve the function of the liver and your body's immunity.
 Pumpkin seed oil contains fatty acids that make the blood vessels, tissues and the nerves healthy.
 Pumpkin is also rich in fiber that is much needed by expectant women to relieve conditions of constipation common during pregnancy.

-What is "pumpkin spice" and is it safe in pregnancy?
+What is "pumpkin spice" and is it safe during pregnancy?

 "Pumpkin spice" is a flavor that is composed of many different elements and chemicals.
 In fact, it can be composed of more than 300 elements.
 And none of these chemicals are made directly from a pumpkin.